(Last Update: 10/16/2024)

 It merges the best of both worlds - the intimacy of parent-child sleep-sharing with the security of individual sleep spaces.

-The evolution of parent-child sleep-sharing tools reflects a collective effort to address parents' desire for intimacy with their infants while upholding the highest safety standards as infant sleep patterns and parenting philosophies evolve.
+The evolution of parent-child sleep-sharing tools reflects a collective effort to address parents' desire for intimacy with their infants while upholding the highest safety standards as safe infant sleep patterns and parenting philosophies evolve.

 Benefits of a Co-sleeper Bassinet